jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 Once you are done with first generation setup, you can start the game by pressing the START button.

-Then, generations get calculated and displayed, one after another, at regular intervals (speed is controllable through a third knob, from a few hundred ms to a few seconds).
+Then, generations get calculated and displayed, one after another, at regular intervals (speed is controllable through one of the two knobs used in the previous setup stage), from a few hundred ms to a few seconds).

+The START button can also be used to pause the game, then resume it at a later time.

-The situation where we reach a generation with no cells alive, is detected and a smilie displayed to show that.
+The situation where we reach a generation with no cells alive, is detected and a smiley displayed to show that.

 If the system reaches a stable situation (with live cells that never change), this is indicated by blinking those cells.